Jonathan2251/lbd/source/gpu.rst

     ...
   }

-In the programming example in :numref:`grid`,
+In the programming example saxpy() above,

-And from saxpy() code above,

 - blockIdx is index of ThreadBlock